jdittrich/userNeedResearchBook/text/allURBook.md

 Some groups may grow rather big, especially if they are not actual principles but based on mere commonalities of underlying data (like »dealing with color«).
 This is an excellent opportunity to create principles by creating subgroups.
-I the process of developing subgroups is like in »Develop a first structure« (just inside the group): Move similar data in proximity and try to create clear cut principles if possible.
+The process of developing subgroups is like in  [»Develop a first structure«](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut principles if possible.
 In this process you might find a more suitable way to state the principle of the main group as well.

 <div class="example">

 I had a group with more than ten points regarding »Collegues and Friends«.
-This was rather descriptive and thus not very useful for design.
+This title was rather descriptive and thus not very useful for design.
 I created two subgroups which were more meaningful.

 \
 Before: